 Clarendon College instructors have the right to withdraw an excessively absent student from a class at any time during the semester.
-What constitutes "excessive absenteeism" is determined by the individual instructor, but should be clearly defined to all students in the class at the beginning of each semester and in the course syllabus.
+What constitutes excessive absenteeism is determined by the individual instructor, but should be clearly defined to all students in the class at the beginning of each semester and in the course syllabus.

 NOTE: An excused absence will not be counted against a student's attendance record in any class.
-An example of an officially excused absence is pre-approved participation in a school-sponsored activity.
+An example of an excused absence will not be counted against a an officially excused absence is pre-approved participation in a school-sponsored activity.
 However, even when an absence is excused, the student is still responsible for any material covered in class during the time missed.